 - When the driver has accepted a ride but has not yet picked up the passenger, the coverage is the same as #3 below.

 - The passenger has been picked up and the ride is in progress.
 In time frames of #2 and #3, the TNC's must provide at least $1 million in coverage for bodily injury or death caused by the TNC's driver.
 Additionally, they must carry $1 million of uninsured or underinsured motorist coverage.
 This provides coverage for the driver and passengers if they become injured by someone else, who does not carry enough insurance to cover all of the injuries.

 There are many factors involved in any Uber or Lyft accident case.
 If you have been involved in an accident with an underinsured or uninsured driver or are having difficulty determining which insurance should pay or you've been denied medical coverage by an insurance company, contact me today.Other Accidents in the News

 LA Weekly published this article which describes 8 drivers that Uber cut ties with due to their criminal records.
 Uber's criminal background checks allegedly only go back 7 years, and there are Uber drivers out there who have been convicted of hit and run, DUI, and other violent offenses.
 This Uber driver was arrested for dealing drugs.

-In the first 60 days of 2016 there was the Uber driver who went on a shooting spree in Michigan, a drunk Uber driver who hit a bus in San Diego, and a Uber driver killed in a hit and run in New York.
-And in late 2015 there were several Uber accidents including a Uber driver's SUV that was hit by a drunk driver resulting in a fatality of the Uber passenger.
+In the first 60 days of 2016, there was the Uber driver who went on a shooting spree in Michigan, a drunk Uber driver who hit a bus in San Diego, and an Uber driver killed in a hit and run in New York.
+And in late 2015 there were several Uber accidents including an Uber driver's SUV that was hit by a drunk driver resulting in a fatality of the Uber passenger.